 I am a T32 Postdoctoral Scholar working with Dr. Aric Prather & Dr. Elissa Epel in the Department of Psychiatry and Behavioral Sciences at the University of California, San Francisco.
 I received my Ph.D. in Psychological Sciences from Rice University working with Dr. Chris Fagundes where I was honored to receive a university-wide Outstanding Undergraduate Research Mentor Award after being nominated by my students.

 I am broadly interested in the role of stress sensitization in healthy aging.
 My program of research focuses on transdiagnostic psychological factors that relate to dysregulation of the stress-response system, the biological mechanisms underlying those relationships, and how psychological and biological factors operate together to affect aging.
 I am particularly interested in how our close relationships may help or hinder these processes.
 I invite you to take a look at my published work to get a better idea of my interests.
 Feel free to get in touch with me to discuss potential collaborations.

 I am passionate about communicating my research to the public (e.g., through Skype A Scientist or my YouTube channel).
-In 2020, I created Ryan's Science, which is a cross-platform science communication outlet that fosters curiosity and excitement around scientific research.
-Recently, Dr. Nanci Weinberger and I created and began hosting Sci-Tea, which brings behavioral science researchers together with multidisciplinary practitioners and policymakers for open conversations that demonstrate how the value of research can extend far beyond publication.
+In 2020, I created Ryan's Science, a cross-platform science communication outlet that fosters curiosity and excitement around scientific research.
+Dr. Nanci Weinberger and I also created Sci-Tea to demonstrate how the value of research can extend far beyond publication.